 The Financial and Consumer Services Commission (FCNB) is warning the public of scammers impersonating enforcement employees from FCNB.

-The scammers convinced the person to download to his computer an app, which allowed the scammers to take control of his computer and access private information.
+The fraudsters have contacted their intended victims through various means: by email, by telephone, or through WhatsApp.
+Regardless of the method of contact, the fraudsters attempt to obtain private and financial information.
+In one case, the scammers convinced the person to download to his computer an app, which allowed the scammers to take control of his computer.

-FCNB believes this was an attempt at a double dip scam (also called a recovery pitch scam).
-We believe the scammers had information regarding investments the person had made with an offshore cryptocurrency platform and were using that information to gain access to his personal information and money.
+FCNB believes these are attempts at a double dip scam (also called a recovery pitch scam).
+We believe the scammers have information regarding investments these intended victims have with an offshore cryptocurrency platform and were using that information to gain access to their personal information and money.

 FCNB is reminding the public to protect themselves against frauds and scams.
-Scammers use a number of tactics to get your financial information or convince you to send them money.
+Scammers are savvy criminals who use a number of tactics to get your financial information or to convince you to send them money.

-FCNB provides the following tips and red flags to help New Brunswickers recognize and reject this type of scam:
+FCNB provides the following red flags and tips to help New Brunswickers recognize and reject this type of scam:

-- Never give someone remote access to your computer or laptop.
+- Red flag: Asking for remote access to your computer!
+Tip: Never give someone remote access to your computer or laptop.

-- Never provide personal information, including credit card, your driver’s license or passport information, without first verifying the authenticity of the person or company asking for it.
+- Red flag: someone you have never met calling and asking for personal information.
+Tip: Never provide personal information, including credit card, your driver’s license or passport information, without first verifying the authenticity of the person or company asking for it.

-- If you feel something is not right, trust your instincts and stop communication with the person.
+- Red flag: Something not feeling right.
+Tip: If you feel something is not right, trust your instincts and stop communication with the person.